Handy tools for parents

 What’s for lunch?

 >Menus are at this link.
 Kindergarten through Eighth Graders head to the Dining Hall daily for a nutritious hot lunch from Sage Dining.
 There’s also a fresh salad and sandwich choice daily.
 PreKindergarten and Preschool children bring their own lunch, as teachers find that this age group does best with familiar food brought from home.
 Middle Schoolers have snack provided in the Dining Hall; all other grades bring their own favorite snacks daily.

 School hours & calendar

-Classes begin promptly at 8:30 am and end at 3:10 pm.
-This schedule repeats every weekday that school is in session (no early day Wednesdays this year).
-Parents who are driving their children to campus may begin drop-off at 8:10 am so that arrival is organized and calm.
+Classes begin promptly at 8:15 am and end at 3:15 pm.
+This schedule repeats every weekday that school is in session.
+Parents who are driving their children to campus may begin drop-off at 8 am.

 The most up-to-date school calendar is at this link.
 Current parents can log in to ParentSquare here.